 There were oom-pa-pa bands, Oktoberfest celebrations, a bar for the adults, and, on weekend mornings, the Long Island Railroad even ran trains called Camp Siegfried Specials.
 The trains would leave Penn Station in the morning and would later in the day arrive in Yaphank, the town near which the camp was located.
 As the passengers got off of the trains, women in German peasant outfits would greet them with flowers, while a band played traditional German music in the background.

 In August 1938, the New York Times reported that some 40,000 people attended the Camp Siegfried German Day Festival.
-While the camp may have delivered on its promise to be an enjoyable family retreat for German Americans, it was also a site for the promotion of Nazi ideology.
+While the camp may have delivered on its promise to be an enjoyable family retreat for German Americans, it was also a site for promoting Nazi ideology.
 Nazi flags were prominently displayed, and Nazi speeches and propaganda were common, as well as photos of the Führer himself, Adolf Hitler.

 Camp Siegfried Youth Camps